-Section 30-5-7.
+Section 14.26.
 Fees.

-The Executive Committee shall set and the HCO shall collect License application fees that are reasonable to the processing of License applications.
+The San Carlos Council shall set, and the HCO shall collect License application fees.
 Failure to pay the fees will result in the denial of an application.

-Section 30-5-8.
+Section 14.27.
 Application Contents.

-- (a) Applications shall include at a minimum: - (1) The applicant's full name, residential address, telephone number, and email address, if an email address is available. - (2) If the applicant represents a business entity, the full name of the business, the principal business location address, EIN number, the full name, title, and email address (if available) of each individual who will be a Key Participant in the venture for whom the entity is required to submit a Criminal History Report. - (3) Documentation showing either a valid tenancy, ownership or other legal interest in the proposed property including whether the property is held in trust, fee or allotted status and who its beneficial owners are. - (4) Street address, Location ID, legal description and, to the extent practicable, the Geospatial Location coordinates for each field, greenhouse, building, or site where Hemp will be Produced, Handled, Processed or stored. - (5) Information regarding any other Hemp growing location or Processing facility that is licensed in any other jurisdiction and a copy of the license(s). - (6) A listing of all persons who have a direct or indirect involvement in the Hemp or Hemp related activities or who otherwise fall into the category of a Key Participant in the proposed activity. - (7) Proof of Insurance that includes worker's compensation insurance for any employees, and general liability insurance. - (8) A business plan and operations plan that includes at a minimum the following, as applicable to the type of activity sought to be licensed: - (i) The proposed acreage or greenhouse or indoor square footage to be Produced or used for Processing - (ii) The type of activity proposed for Processing, the information required shall be of the same type the Tribe requires for licensing any type of business within the Tribe's Jurisdiction.
+Applications shall include at a minimum:

+- (1) The applicant's full name, residential address, telephone number, and email address, if an email address is available. - If the applicant represents a business entity, the full name of the business, the principal business location address, EIN number, the full name, title, and email address (if available) of each individual who will be a Key Participant in the venture for whom the entity is required to submit a

+Criminal History Report.

+- (3) Documentation showing either a valid tenancy or other legal interest in the proposed property including whether the property is being leased by the Bureau of Indian Affairs and who its beneficial owners are. - (4) Street address, Location ID, legal description, if and when available, and, to the extent practicable, the Geospatial Location coordinates for each site where Hemp will be handled. - (5) Information regarding any other Hemp growing location or Processing facility that is licensed in any other jurisdiction and a copy of the license(s). - (6) A listing of all persons who have a direct or indirect involvement in the Hemp or Hemp related activities or who otherwise fall into the category of a Key Participant in the proposed activity. - (7) Proof of Insurance that includes worker's compensation insurance for any employees, and general liability insurance. - (8) A business plan and operations plan that includes at a minimum the following, as applicable to the type of activity sought to be licensed: - (i) The proposed acreage or indoor square footage to be used for the handling of Hemp. - (ii) The type of activity proposed, and the information required shall be of the same type the Tribe requires for licensing any type of business within the exterior boundaries of the Tribe's Reservation.